LF-Decentralized-Trust-labs/Naryo/docs/usage.md

 ### Hard Coded Configuration

-Static events can be configured within the application.yml file of Librevents.
+Static events can be configured within the application.yml file of Naryo.

 ```yaml
 eventFilters: